-The exotic beach of Falassarna is located 59km west of Chania and 17km west of Kissamos.
-It’s located in the western part of Cape Gramvousa.
-At the northern end of the beach are the ruins of the ancient Roman city of Falassarna.
+The exotic beach of Falassarna is located 59km west of Chania city and almost 17km west of Kissamos, at the western base of Cape Gramvousa.
+At the northern end of the beach there are the ruins of the ancient Grecoroman city of Falassarna.

-Falassarna bay is one of the most famous beaches in Greece, which has been awarded as the best beach of Crete and one of the 10 best beaches in Europe in the past.
-Falasarna spans a huge area and consists actually of five consecutive beaches, with the two most central being the most favorite.
+Falassarna bay is one of the most famous beaches in Greece, which has been awarded as the best beach of Crete and voted as one of the 10 best beaches in Europe in the past.
+Falasarna spans a large area and consists actually of five consecutive beaches, with the two most central being the most favorite.

-The sand in Falassarna is white, making the water color tropical.
-Indeed, if you're lucky and be here on a day that is not blowing from the west, rare in west Crete, you will be enchanted by the beach and its turquoise waters.
+The sand in Falassarna is whitish, making the water color tropical.
+Indeed, if you're lucky and be here on a day that is not blowing from the west (rare in west Crete) you will be enchanted by the beach and its turquoise waters.

-The main beach of Falassarna is called Pacheia Ammos (i..e Coarse Sand).
+The main beach of Falassarna is called Pachia Ammos (i..e Coarse Sand).
 It is an exotic beach with a length of 1km and a width of 150m.
-This beach hosts the most visitors of the area, but because of its length it never seems crowded.
+This beach attracts the most visitors of the area, but because of its length it never seems too crowded.
 The beach offers umbrellas and a few snack bars and cafes where you can get food and water.
-There are also services for water sports and a beach volley court.
+There are also services for water sports and beach volley courts.

-The area around Falassarna is magnificent and is a Natura protected region.
-If you have time and looking for something romantic, you can wait for the sunset, which is considered the best in Crete.
+The area around Falassarna is magnificent and is a protected nature reserve.
+If you have time and are looking for something romantic, you can wait for the sunset, which is considered the best in Crete.
 How could this not be the best, when being in such an amazing landscape and there is no obstacle between the beach the horizon?
 When it gets dark, you might be lucky to visit one of the several beach partys organized in Falassarna during summer.

 One drawback about Falasarna is that it looks west and is usually wavy.
 However, this is desired by windsurfers.
 There are also reports that the surrounding greenhouses pollute the sea with fertilizers and trash, which, if being true, is a real shame.
 If you do not have a mean to get in Falassarna, you can catch the bus from Chania or Kissamos.